VirtusLab/scala-cli/website/docs/under-the-hood.md

 Scala CLI shares Coursier caches with other tools like [sbt](https://www.scala-sbt.org/), [Mill](https://github.com/com-lihaoyi/mill), or [Metals](https://scalameta.org/metals/).

 ### scala-cli's JVM
 Scala CLI is a JVM application.
-Although by default it is distributed as a native image, it is still possible to tweak it with java properties.
+Although by default it is distributed as a GraalVM native image, it is still possible to set Java properties.
 In order set them, the `-D` command-line flags must be placed as the first options to scala-cli, for example:

 ``` bash